lsst/rtn-045/index.rst

    Listed below are CET future content or capability goals under consideration.

-Work is on-going in these areas.
+Work is on-going in these areas, and in time they will become part of the guidelines above.

 Notebook metadata
 -----------------